jmcker/Peer-to-Peer-Cue-System/README.md

 2. Open send-cue.html on the sending device.
 3. Both should indicate a successful connection in the *Status* box.

+### Features ###

+The reciever has access to large indicators for standby, go, fade, and stop signals.
+The sender has access to buttons that send the standby, go, fade, and stop signals, triggering the recievers indicators.
+Both have access to a two-way messenger for additional communication.

 ### Current Limitations ###